- Introduction

 import { BigIntType, Entity, PrimaryKey, Property, ManyToMany, Collection } from '@mikro-orm/core';

-import { BaseEntity, ExternalIdField } from '@exogee/graphweaver-mikroorm';
+import { ExternalIdField } from '@exogee/graphweaver-mikroorm';

 import { Tag } from './tag';